ClickHouse/ClickHouse/docs/en/query_language/functions/type_conversion_functions.md

 Functions use [rounding towards zero](https://en.wikipedia.org/wiki/Rounding#Rounding_towards_zero), meaning they truncate fractional digits of numbers.

 The behavior of functions for the [NaN and Inf](../../data_types/float.md#data_type-float-nan-inf) arguments is undefined.
+Remember about [numeric convertions issues](#numeric-conversion-issues), when using the functions.

 **Example**